MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 <summary><b>Will Live Share's media package work with DRM content?</b></summary>

-No. Teams currently doesn't support encrypted media for tab applications.
+No. Teams currently doesn't support encrypted media for tab applications on desktop.
+Chrome, Edge, and mobile clients are supported.
+For more information, [track the issue](https://github.com/microsoft/live-share-sdk/issues/14)!

 <br>